If you’re tired of meat, vegetables, and potatoes sticking to the inside of foil then it’s probably time to look into other types of wraps.

 It’s common for food to stick on the grill.
 Did you know that considering wrapping your barbecue in parchment paper for cooking could be the key to getting the meat off the grill with ease?

 You must be wondering, Can you use parchment paper on the grill?

-So, can you use parchment paper on the grill?
-Yes, you can, but the way it is designed for baking might not work on a grill.
-When using parchment paper on the grill, the right position is very important.
+Yes, you can use parchment on both gas and charcoal grill, but the way it is designed for baking might not work on a grill.
+Parchment paper has a high smoke point of 420 degrees F. The paper can withstand high heat without causing any damage to the food.
+When using parchment paper on grill, the right position is very important.
 If the paper’s too close to a heat source, it can react and become paper ash.

-Do not place parchment paper above 350° F.
+Can you use parchment Paper On The Grill?
+Do not put parchment paper above 450° F.

 You’ll need to set up your charcoal grill for indirect grilling or arrange your smoker so that the paper isn’t directly above the heat source.

 Grills produce a lot of direct heat and you need to be careful when using parchment paper on gas grill as the direct heat from the grill may cause it to start burning.

 When you use a charcoal grill, place the burning coals on one side of the grill and place the parchment paper on the charcoal grill side that does not have hot coals.
 This can help save paper from burning up and allow you to cook food.